telefonicaid/fiware-cosmos/cosmos-gui/README.md

 ###<a name="prerequisites"></a>Prerequisites
 This GUI has no sense if there is no storage and computing clusters to be managed.

 A couple of sudoer users, one within the storage cluster and another one wihtin the computing clusters, are required.
 Through these users the cosmos-gui will remotely run certain administration commands such as new users creation, HDFS userspaces provision, etc. The access through these sudoer users will be authenticated by means of private keys.
+Please, see the [Annex A](#annexa) in order to know how to create a sudoer user, and how to install its RSA identity for ssh operation.

 The Cosmos users management is done by means of a [MySQL](https://www.mysql.com/) database, thus install it in the same node the GUI runs, or a remote but accessible machine.